 by Dave Turgeon, VERTESS

-Huffman and Neumann took some time to discuss their company's history and success, how they knew they found the right buyer, and why VERTESS was the best partner to support them with the transition of their company.
+Chris found some time to reflect on Good Hope Manor’s history and success, how he and Linda knew they found the right buyer, and why VERTESS was the best partner to support them with the transition of their company.